 The Journal consists of writing two typed entries, every week, subjectively reflecting upon specific, explicitly identified legal concepts that we have studied for the week.
 The purposes include: reflecting upon, and reinforcing, what you have learned during the week; and practicing and improving your writing skills.
-The average, minimum length should be around 1/2.
+The average length should be between 1/2 page to 1 page typed and double-spaced.
 Each entry must have a date; if there is no date, there is no credit for the entry(ies).